Simon Catillon is

 As a director and screenwriter, Simon Catillon creates intense, unconventional emotional landscapes.

-His short films Lullaby, Good Night Bob and Three Sisters are emblematic of his work.
+His short films Lullaby, Good Night BOB! and Tri Sestry are emblematic of his work.
 They are characterized by their visual elegance.
 Simon uses a colorful aesthetic, intended to reflect the inner world of his characters.

 Lucien, in which he also plays the title role, is particularly noted for its nostalgic atmosphere and poetic undertones.